Care and craftmanship

 We use all of the latest technologies available to ensure our herring remains fresh during the journey from the sea to sale.
 Our ultra-modern fishing fleets are fitted with equipment that can cool fish to 0˚C in just a few minutes.
 The fish is stored in seawater, and is kept at cold temperatures from sea to shore.
 Once at port, the use of specialist vacuum pumps speeds up the process of unloading the vessels in a gentle way.

 Going to these extra lengths ensures that our impeccable quality standards are upheld, which in turn reduces waste.
 And Norwegians despise waste!
-For 25 years, Norway has imposed a discard ban and we're proud to say that there are virtually zero cases of illegal, unreported or unregulated herring fishing in our waters.
+For over 30 years, Norway has imposed a discard ban and we're proud to say that there are virtually zero cases of illegal, unreported or unregulated herring fishing in our waters.

 Norway was also one of the first countries to introduce a system for tracing its fish.
 Now we can see where each and every fish was caught.

 Throughout the entire process, the Directorate of Fisheries monitors the quality of Norwegian herring.
 Our quality assurance process includes:

 The entire seafood production chain is monitored on behalf of the Norwegian Food Safety Authority.
 Our rigorous approach to food safety ensures that each of our processing plants adheres to both national and international standards.

 Norway’s processing plants must adhere to a series of self-check procedures.
 These include:

 Hazard Analysis (and) Critical Control Point (HACCP), which are both internationally recognised

 Documenting hygienic production and proper disinfection routines

 Monitoring relevant bacteria in the premises and products